grayresearch/CX/CHARTER.md

 ### Acceptance criteria

 Each TG work product must be implemented and proven in nontrivial interop scenarios.
-Therefore a prerequisite for ratification of any CX TG spec is a plug-fest demonstration of 3+ different processors, each with 3+ CXs, 2+ stateful, running a multithreaded Linux workload, each such thread using all of the composable extensions' libraries.
+Therefore, a prerequisite for ratification of any CX TG spec is a plug-fest demonstration of 3+ different processors, each with 3+ CXs, 2+ stateful, running a multithreaded Linux workload, each such thread using all of the composable extensions' libraries.